Service Information: Reference Services

 For directions to Alexander Library, including public transportation options, follow the "Directions" links on the Special Collections and University Archives webpage.

-To reach the New Jersey Room from Alexander Library's entrance, walk to the left into the Reference Reading Room and then proceed down the marble-framed staircase located in front of Alexander Library's reference desk.
+To reach the New Jersey Room from Alexander Library's entrance, walk to the left into the Reference Reading Room and then proceed down the marble-framed staircase located to the right of Alexander Library's reference desk.
 Special Collections and University Archives is located at the bottom of the stairs.
 To reach the New Jersey Room, proceed through the double doors at the bottom of the stairs, which will take you into the Special Collections and University Archives Gallery.
 This Gallery is located in front of the New Jersey Room, which will now be visible ahead of you through an aluminum and glass wall.